MagdaJuarez/BillionairesVisualisation/ImplementationPoster.md

 ## **IMPLEMENTATION OF BILLIONAIRES POSTER**
 The purpose of this report is to present the implementation process of the billionaire’s poster which includes the final visualisation.
 This process included the following steps:

-• Selection of the sections to be included in the poster.
+* Selection of the sections to be included in the poster.
 These sections allow to support the story telling.
-• The management of canvas space to organise each ele- ment.
+* The management of canvas space to organise each element.
 We defined the number of columns of the poster.
-• Placing each element of the poster.
+* Placing each element of the poster.
 The elements were placed following the Gutenberg diagram.

 ### **I. IMPLEMENTATION**